-As described in notes 2.13, 3.4 and 15 to the consolidated financial statements, goodwill impairment reviews are undertaken annually or more frequently if events or changes in circumstances indicate a potential impairment.
-The aggregate carrying value of goodwill as of December 31, 2021 was US\$837.4 million.
-The carrying value of the cash generating unit (CGU) or group of CGUs containing the goodwill is compared to the recoverable amount, which is the higher of its value in use and its fair value less costs of disposal.
-The recoverable amount of each of the CGUs other than the IHS Latam group of CGUs was determined based on their estimated value in use whereas the IHS Latam group of CGUs was determined based on fair value less costs of disposal.
-The key assumptions to which these recoverable amount calculations are most sensitive are:
+As described in notes 2.13, 2.14, 15 and 15.1 to the consolidated financial statements, goodwill impairment reviews are undertaken annually or more frequently if events or changes in circumstances indicate a potential impairment.
+The Company's goodwill balance as of December 31, 2022 was \$760.3 million.
+The Company recorded an impairment loss of \$121.6 million in 2022 in the IHS Latam towers businesses group of CGUs.
+To undertake the goodwill impairment review, the carrying value of the cash generating unit (CGU) or group of CGUs containing goodwill is compared to the estimated recoverable amount, which is the higher of its value in use and its fair value less costs of disposal.
+An impairment loss is recognised for the amount by which the carrying value exceeds the recoverable amount.
+The recoverable amount of each CGU, or group of CGUs, except for the IHS Latam tower businesses group of CGUs and the I-Systems CGU was determined based on their value in use.
+The recoverable amount of the IHS Latam tower businesses group of CGUs and the I-Systems CGU was determined based on fair value less costs of disposal.
+The key assumptions to which these recoverable amount calculations are most sensitive are revenue growth (taking into account tenancy rates and, for the I-Systems CGU, homes connected), gross margins, terminal growth rates, weighted average cost of capital and costs of disposal.